wordproof/wordproof-timestamp/readme.txt

 4. Change the settings in the WordProof Timestamp plugin options panel.

 == Changelog ==
-= 3.0.7 =
+= 3.0.8 =
-*Release date: June 21st, 2022*
+*Release date: June 27th, 2022*
-* Disable this plugin when activated in bulk with Yoast if the Yoast integration is turned on.
+* Unauthenticated the user if the token is invalid.

 == Upgrade Notice ==
 = 3.0.0 =